scalartech/py-unifi-route53-ddns/Readme.md

 ### Monitoring
 Use `systemctl status py-unifi-route53-ddns.service` or `journalctl -u py-unifi-route53-ddns.service` to see the status and logs of the service.

+### WireGuard VPN configuration
+The UniFi console provides a built-in WireGuard VPN.
+Navigate to Control Plane -> VPN -> VPN Server -> Create New, configure the server, and check "Use Alternate Address for Clients", then enter the FQDN that you configured as the dynamic hostname above.
+Any client added after this point (with a QR code or otherwise) will receive this configuration.

 ### IAM permissions
 Use the visual editor to create a policy with the following permissions: